CTAGE: Curvature-Based Topology-Aware Graph Embedding for Learning Molecular Representations: Preliminaries

+Before introducing the proposed node Curvature Embedding, we recall some technical details of the computational methods for the Forman Ricci Curvature~\cite{Forman2003}.

-\paragraph{Forman-Ricci Curvature.} While Ollivier Ricci curvature stands out in the forefront, it is considered to be more suitable for studying information transfer in communication networks and might have possible limitations in interaction networks, such as inter-protein interaction networks and molecular networks.
+\paragraph{Forman-Ricci Curvature} While Ollivier Ricci curvature stands out in the forefront, it is considered to be more suitable for studying information transfer in communication networks and might have possible limitations in interaction networks, such as inter-protein interaction networks and molecular networks~\cite{2016Forman}.
 Therefore, we introduce the Forman curvature as an alternative metric.
-The calculation of Forman-Ricci curvature is based on the edges and is specifically applicable to undirected and weighted networks.
-Unlike Ollivier Ricci curvature, its computation is defined as follows:
+The calculation is based on the edges and is specifically applicable to undirected and weighted networks.
+The computation is defined as follows: